jhoughtelin/jenkins_php_vagrant/README.md

 Jenkins VM for PHP w/Vagrant!
 =============================

-Quite possibly the easiest (and quickest!) starting point for those wanting to take Jenkins Continuous Integration Server for a spin in your PHP app development life-cycle.
+This is an extremely easy to use & very quick starting point for those wanting to take Jenkins Continuous Integration Server for a spin in your PHP app development life-cycle.